mattbrock/k8s-minikube-eks/README.md

 When wishing to administer the cluster from a different local machine, do this to update the minikube config for the running EKS cluster:

     eksctl utils write-kubeconfig -c simple-webapp

+## Next steps

+This project could be expanded and built on in a number of ways, for example:

+* Replace _simple-webapp_ with a more complex application requiring a database, then add a database Deployment and Service with StatefulSets for persistent storage.
+* Replace the nginx Deployment and LoadBalancer Service with a Kubernetes Ingress solution such as [Ingress-NGINX Controller](https://github.com/kubernetes/ingress-nginx).
+* Add TLS termination, plus associated certificate management with a Kubernetes Controller such as [cert-manager](https://cert-manager.io/).
+* Expand eksctl to manage specific VPC subnets and routes, Security Groups, IAM permissions, etc.